booxter/rsu-calc-cz/README.md

 `./grants<year>.csv` file.
 You can check an example `grants.csv` file included with the calculator to figure out the intended input format.

+You should also modify `last_day_in_CZ` variable to point to the last day you were considered a tax resident of Czech Republic.
+(This is your last day in the country before you left.)

 ```bash
 $ ./rsu-calc-cz 2018
 ```